iocage/iocage/doc/source/basic-use.rst

 -------------

 With a release downloaded, iocage is now able to create jails.
-There are five types of jails, three basic and two advanced.
-Basic jail types are **full**, **clone**, and **base** jails.
-Advanced jails types are **empty** and **templates**, but these are discussed in the :ref:`Jail Types` section, along with more detailed descriptions of the basic jail types.
+There are two types of jails: **normal** and **base**.
+More details about these jail types can be found in the :ref:`Jail Types` section of this documentation.

-Depending on the user's requirements, the :command:`create` subcommand can be tweaked to create any of the three basic types.
-By default, iocage creates a fully independent jail of the current host's RELEASE, setting the TAG property to the current date.
+Depending on the user's requirements, the :command:`create` subcommand can be adjusted to create either jail type.
+By default, :command:`iocage create` creates a **normal** jail, but invoking the **-b** option changes the creation to the basejail type.

-The :command:`create` command can be used to quickly create a basic
-jail:
+Here is an example of creating a normal jail from the *11.0-RELEASE*:

 :samp:`# iocage create -r 11.0-RELEASE`

-This basic jail is fully independent.
+This normal jail is a clone of the specified RELEASE.

-To create a full jails with multiple clones, type:
+To create a multiple jails, use the **-c** option:

 :samp:`# iocage create -r 11.0-RELEASE -c 2`

-The numeric value after the **-c** flag is used to designate the number of clone jails to create.
-In the above example, *two* jails are created, **one** *full* jail and **one** clone jail.
+This example shows the numeric value after the **-c** flag is used to designate the number of jails to create.
+In the above example, two jails are created.

-A simple basejail is created with the **-b** flag:
+A simple basejail is created with the **-b** option:

-:samp:`# iocage create -b -r 11.0-RELEASE`
+:command:`iocage create -b -r [RELEASE]`

-After designating the type of jail to create with the option flags, specific jail **properties** can also be set.
+After designating the type and number of jails to create with the option flags, specific jail **properties** can also be set.
 For example:

-:samp:`# iocage create -r 11.0-RELEASE tag=myjail boot=on`
+:samp:`# iocage create -r 11.0-RELEASE --name myjail boot=on`

-Creates a FreeBSD 11.0 jail with the custom tag *myjail* and sets the jail to start at system boot time.
+Creates a FreeBSD 11.0-RELEASE jail with the custom name *myjail* and sets the jail to start at system boot time.

-More information about iocage jail properties is available in the iocage(8) FreeBSD manual page, which is accessed on a FreeBSD system by typing :command:`man iocage`.
+More information about jail properties is available in the iocage(8) FreeBSD manual page, accessible on a FreeBSD system by typing :command:`man iocage`.

 .. index:: Listing Jails